 We undertake regular reviews of who has access to information that we hold to ensure that your information is only accessible by appropriately trained staff, volunteers and contractors.

 Personal data is shared with third party organisations in a limited number of instances.
 If you are a member of the alumni community of, or have donated to, the Institute for Development Studies (IDS), which is a charity in its own right and is separately registered with the Information Commissioner’s Office, your personal data held by University of Sussex will be shared with IDS under a Data Sharing Agreement which requires them to provide assurances of protection of the data.
-This is the same for members of Suss-Ex (former staff society) and students, prospective students, parents, alumni and donors who have interacted with the Friends of the University of Sussex who have an independent 501(c)(3) status in the United States.
+This is the same for members of the Suss-Ex Club (former staff society) and students, prospective students, parents, alumni and donors who have interacted with the Friends of the University of Sussex who have an independent 501(c)(3) status in the United States.

 The Development & Alumni Relations Office regularly reviews its use of personal data in relation to the law.
 This is with the aim of ensuring that adequate controls are in place, In addition to this, we will never sell your data to third party organisations.